ThomasPfuhl/gdm/README.md

-# PMD — Projektmetadaten
+# GDM — Generic Data Module
 thomas.pfuhl@mfn-berlin.de
 DFG-Projekt gfbio
 &copy; MfN 15.
 Mai 2017

 ## Purpose
-Provide a webframework with CRUD functionalities for the metadata of research Projects.
+Provide a webframework with CRUD functionalities for any relational data base.
-(PMD is an acronym for Project MetaData).
-The underlying data architecture is generated on-the-fly via a backend-UI.
+The underlying data architecture is generated 'on build' when deploying with docker.
+It can also be modified 'on-run' via a set of php scripts.

 ## Implementation
 - Laravel 5.1